-A lead nurturing email marketing campaign includes a series of emails that you send out over a given period of time to convince prospects that are interested in your company.
+A lead nurturing email marketing campaign for B2B companies includes a series of emails that you send out over a given period of time to convince prospects that are interested in your company.
 Your subject lines and the length of your message are just the beginning.

 In your email message, you need to provide content that answers prospects’ burning questions with tips and helpful advice.
 You’ll need a mix of quality content, product/service promotion, and offers.

-There are few types of popular content that B2B customers are interested in:
+There are a few types of popular content that B2B customers are interested in:

 This is a popular content choice to offer to your prospects because, in most cases, an ebook can be focused on strategies, statistics, and outcomes related to what you offer.

 If you don’t cover a topic that is related to what you offer, don’t bother sending it to your target clients.
 For example, if you sell an email marketing software and you send out an eBook that is about graphic design, the people that are interested in your services may opt out of your list.

 With white papers, you can describe a problem that your target users have within your niche, and provide a solution for it through your services.